-In Kitchener, while we don’t have a lot of Mexican restaurants per se, we do have an excellent selection of Central American, Salvadoran and Filipino restaurants whose cultures share with us similar foods.
+We have a good selection of Mexican, Central American, Salvadoran and Filipino restaurants whose cultures share with us similar foods.
 So if you don’t want to visit a cemetery, you can enjoy pupusas, tamales, chicharron, enchiladas and other traditional dishes.

-There are several such venues, including Tres Chiles, Cactus Mexican Restaurant, Taco Farm with Syd and Hilda’s Cocina, Pupuseria Latinos, La Flor de Izote, The Guanaquita, America Latina Grocery & Eatery and Latinoamerica Unida to name a few.
+There are several such venues including Tres Chiles, Casa Toro 88, Don Julio Tacos and Tequila Bar, Cactus Mexican Restaurant, Pupuseria Latinos, La Flor de Izote, The Guanaquita, America Latina Grocery & Eatery and Latinoamerica Unida to name a few.

 On the Days of the Dead, check out one of these businesses and toast the cultures that enrich our city with their delicious food, and at the same time you can pay homage to those who have gone before us.